nclarius/pyGrade/README.md

 A tool for semi-auotmated evaluation of programming assignments in Python.

-pyGrade is currently not publicly available.
+At the moment, pyGrade is not publicly accessible.
 If you are interested, please contact me.

 © Natalie Clarius <natalie.clarius@student.uni-tuebingen.de>